Tags:

 Nothing too exciting, this is simply the extracted zip file.
 We can exit out of

-the shell with ^D
+the shell with ^D or exit.

 modrinth_index = builtins.fromJSON (builtins.readFile "${cobblemon_modpack}/modrinth.index.json");